abdul4rehman215/Human-Risk-and-Security-Culture-Leadership-Program/lab02-cyber-threat-intelligence-(cti)-integration/interview_qna.md

-# Interview Questions & Answers — Lab 2 (CTI Integration)
+# 🎤 Interview Q&A — Lab 2: Cyber Threat Intelligence (CTI) Integration

 ## 1) What is CTI (Cyber Threat Intelligence)?
 CTI is threat data + context (IOCs, TTPs, actor behavior) used to improve detection, prevention, and response.